garrandall/popular-music-data/tracks/frozen-madonna.md

 You're broken
 When your heart's not open

-Mmmmmm, if I could melt your heart
+Mmm, if I could melt your heart
-Mmmmmm, we'd never be apart
+Mmm, we'd never be apart
-Mmmmmm, give yourself to me
+Mmm, give yourself to me
-Mmmmmm, you hold the key
+Mmm, you hold the key

 Now there's no point in placing the blame
 And you should know I suffer the same